Ssimoes48/EmployeeDB-SQL/README.md

 ## Data Engineering

 After exporting the [schemata](https://github.com/Ssimoes48/SQL_Challenge/blob/main/Employee_SQL/ERDexport.sql) from the data mapping tool, I used the code to create my tables in `pgAdmin4` .
-The code exported with `" "` around the variables, so I deleted them when transferring the information to easier manipulate the information later.
+The code exported with `" "` around the variables, so I deleted the `quotes` when transferring the code to easier manipulate the data later.

 The code includes the `CREATE TABLE` command and then includes one line per column of data.
 Each column has `syntax` for the type of data included in the cells and the command `NOT NULL` to only include cells with information included and not blank cells.
 The end `syntax` refers to the `Primary Key` which I set to be the `Employee_ID` .